Want to make a difference but don't have much money to spare? There are many ways to give that don't involve a lot of cash.

 8. Donate old books

 The American Library Association maintains a resource page on organizations that accept donated books.
-Any outgrown children’s titles might find homes at after-school programs, public health clinics or social service agencies.
+Children’s titles might find homes at after-school programs, public health clinics or social service agencies.

 9. Coupon for a better world